 Dr Wendy Russell is the Director and Principal Consultant of Double Arrow Consulting.
 She has diverse experience in science, social science, policy and engagement practice, which brings a breadth of perspective to her work in engaging, synthesising and integrating across boundaries.
-She set up Double Arrow Consulting in 2013 to provide engagement services and to develop deliberative engagement methods for national policy.
-She is also a strong advocate of technology assessment (TA) and is working to build TA capacity for Australia.
+She set up Double Arrow Consulting in 2013 to provide engagement services and to develop deliberative engagement methods in the ACT.
+She is also a strong advocate of technology assessment (TA) and is looking for opportunities to build TA capacity for Australia.

 Trained in public and stakeholder engagement, deliberative democracy, writing and editing and facilitation, Wendy is an active member of IAP2 and was IAP2 regional coordinator for the ACT from Nov 2012 until Jun 2016.

 Prior to establishing Double Arrow, Wendy worked in the Commonwealth Department of Innovation (formerly DIISR, DIISRTE and DIICCSRTE) developing and implementing the Science & Technology Engagement Pathways (STEP) framework under the National Enabling Technologies Strategy (see recent work page).
 This involved designing, running and reporting on a series of stakeholder and public engagement workshops, and working with a group of diverse stakeholders to design STEP.